designstem/projects/packaging/index.md

     <f-video src="https://www.youtube.com/watch?time_continue=4&v=xz9UM9ZVvXY" />
   </details>

 2. Look for packaging around you and find differences between them regarding their shape.
-Compare the shape to the product inside.
+Compare the form to the product inside.
 In which way does the packaging mirror the inside?

-3. Take pictures of these packaging's for future reference.
+3. Take pictures of these packagings for future reference.

 <br>